TheIconfactory/Tapestry/Documentation/API.md

   * displayName: `String` that will be used to name the feed.
 For example, a RSS feed name or a Mastodon account.
   * icon: `String` for an image URL that will be presented alongside the display name.
   * baseUrl: `String` that will be used to resolve relative URLs.
+Anything other than the protocol and hostname will be discarded.

 When a string is returned, it will be used as a `displayName` with an empty `baseUrl` and default `icon`.